Weird Case Files - Mollie

 Words by:

-Denise Johnson — Associate IndeVet
+Denise Johnson, DVM — Associate IndeVet

 Weird Case Files is a clinical column where we examine weird, inscrutable and illuminating cases our doctors have encountered.
 Today, we investigate Molly, a 6-year-old Cavalier King Charles with an unexpected hidden condition.